 4. When your windows are draughty

-Here’s a quick tip: feel around the edges of your windows when they’re firmly closed and locked.
+Here’s a quick tip: feel around the edges of your windows when firmly closed and locked.
 If you can feel air sneaking through, that’s a clear sign you’ve got draughts.
 And remember, draughts aren’t just a comfort issue.
 They could also point to problems with the window’s closing or locking mechanisms, which could be a security risk.

 5. When your windows are difficult to open and close